Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The attributes field in the authentication request message contain the following attributes:

-Relying Party ID:
-: The Relying Party ID for the FIDO authentication.
-See {{openquestions_rpid}}.

-Additional Client Data:
-: (Optional) Additional data to be signed by the FIDO Authenticator.

 PKIDs:
 : (Optional) A list of acceptable Credential IDs.
 This can be used to trigger a re-authentication of a specific credential or to provide a list of the Credential IDs for a specific user, if Server-Side Credentials are used.

 Authentication Requirements:
 : (Optional) A list of requirements for the FIDO authentication.
 The possible options for this version of EAP-FIDO are "up" for requesting user presence and "uv" for requesting user verification.
 Clients MUST ignore any other value, to ensure forward compatibility.

+Additional Client Data:
+: (Optional) Additional data to be signed by the FIDO Authenticator.

+If no attributes are transmitted, the attributes field MUST be set to an empty map, instead of ommitting it completely.

 Since this packet signals the start of a new authentication, the client MUST initialize a new authentication and MUST NOT reuse information from any previous authentication attempt, even if the previous authentication exchange was not completed.
 It MAY cache some data to perform sanity checks, i.e. to protect itself against misbehaving servers that try to re-initialize an authentication with the same parameters multiple times.